egberts/egberts.github.io-src/content/articles/dns-rr-sshfp.md

 The problem here is not the confidentiality of the public key (it isn’t confidential).

-The problem we have is the integrity of the public key.
+The problem we have is the integrity of the dns record holding this public key.

-If not distributed securely (via DNSSEC), it can be tampered with or replaced with another key.
+If not distributed securely (via DNSSEC), such SSHFP DNS records can be tampered with or replaced with another key.

-If a faked SSH CA server has the wrong public key configured (whose private key is in the hands of someone else), the client is trusting that someone else.
+If a faked SSH CA server has the wrong public key configured (whose private key is in the hands of someone else), the client ends up by trusting that someone else.

+Caution: Improper use of SSHFP records can have serious security consequences; follow these rules to avoid creating security vulnerabilities:

+* Do not create SSHFP records in a zone that is not DNSSEC-secured.
+* Never configure SSH clients to use SSHFP for a domain that is not DNSSEC-secured.
+* Never configure SSH clients to use SSHFP unless they validate DNSSEC or use a validating resolver, such as Google Public DNS.

+Not following these rules could allow adversaries to create spoofed SSHFP records for your servers to impersonate them, making SSH connections to the servers insecure and vulnerable to attacks.

 Reference
 =========